FarahIbrar/farahibrar.github.io/README.md

    - The fully responsive design works across all modern browsers

 **Note: While this code is viewable for educational purposes, I appreciate when developers use it as inspiration for their own unique implementations rather than direct reproduction.
 If you adapt any concepts, proper attribution is appreciated.**

+## Contributing
+While this is my personal portfolio, I welcome suggestions and constructive feedback.
+If you spot any issues or have ideas for improvement, please feel free to fork the repository and submit pull request.

+## License
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute the code, provided that appropriate credit is given to the original author.